 Well, hold on.
 On second thought, let’s make it 300-700 words.
 My eyesight is lousy enough.

 And now, since I have a few allotted words left, allow me to share my son’s newest expression.
 It’s really adorable.
-In fact, I could make this a regular feature.
-For example, some bloggers like **–brain splats–** have the Lexicon word of the day.
-But on my blog, in lieu of helpful education, I’ll showcase my teenager’s crude vocabulary instead.
+In fact, I think I’ll start a regular feature showcasing my teenage sons’ verbal sewage.
 Let’s call it:

 The Awful Offspring Offal*

-So for today, enjoy this little gem he recently tossed out.
+So for today, enjoy this gem the oldest recently tossed out.
 Trust me, no context is necessary.
-Just know that my other son now goes by the name “Vagina Nuts.”
+Just know that my youngest son now goes by the name “Vagina Nuts.”

 All images from Microsoft Clip Art

 - How Long Should Blog Posts Be? (roundpeg.biz)